 - Richmond Oval – camp topics in 2021 include badminton, floorball, climbing, and more.

 - Surrey – recreation facilities are offering performing arts, sports, and themed camps.
 They all got cancelled last year but some have returned in 2021.

 - West Vancouver – camps that are being offered in 2021 include golf, gymnastics, skating, acting and more.

 Free Activities in Vancouver at Spring Break

-Check out the top 10 free places for kids for great Spring Break activities that won’t cost anything (except maybe for parking and the transportation to get there).
+Check out the Top Free Places for Kids for great Spring Break activities that won’t cost anything (except maybe for parking and the transportation to get there).
 They include parks, places to ride bikes and other great outdoor activities.

-Other Great Things to Do with Kids in Vancouver in March
+Other Things to Do with Kids in Vancouver in March

 Whether it’s Spring Break or not, there are plenty of great things to do with children in Vancouver during the month of March.
 Check out Vancouver’s Best Places for Children for a list of the top places to take children any time of the year.
-Indoor attractions will be especially popular if the weather is rainy, and Vancouver’s many beautiful parks will be perfect for a visit if the weather is good.
+Indoor Activities will be especially popular if the weather is rainy, and Vancouver’s many beautiful Parks and Places in Nature will be perfect for a visit if the weather is good.

 For more March things to do in general, check out Vancouver’s Best Places’ March Calendar of Events and Activities.

 For more ideas on things to do during Spring Break, check out the following: